 - Equipment may not be renewed except in special cases and with the approval of the DMC professional staff.

-- Extended loans of any equipment will be allowed only with special permission from the DMC professional staff.
+- Extended loans of any equipment will be allowed only with special permission from the DMC professional staff as availability permits.

 3. Lost or Damaged Equipment

 - For any accessories not returned, or accessories returned that are broken, the borrower will be responsible to pay the full cost of replacement (i.e. the cost of a new item to replace).

 - For any equipment under $100.00 that is not returned, or returned which is broken, the borrower will be responsible to pay the full cost of replacement (i.e. the cost of a new item to replace).

 - For any equipment above $100.00 that is not returned, or returned which is damaged beyond repair, the borrower will be responsible to pay the true value of the equipment after regular wear and tear is taken into consideration based on three years (i.e. six semesters) life cycle.
 For instance, a $550.00 camera that has been used for two years (i.e. four semesters) would have a value of $183.34.
 The calculation is as follows: $550.00 - (($550.00/6)*4) = $183.34.
 If this deduction would reduce the replacement fee below $100.00, the borrower would instead pay $100.00.

 - Note: For any equipment not returned, if the borrower doesn't communicate with DMC staff(i.e. ignoring emails, voice messages, text messages, and phone calls from the DMC), the borrower will be responsible to pay the full cost of replacement (i.e. the cost of a new item to replace).